- Taking an Exam

 - Complaints about examinations

-Examinations take place in the Van der Goot building (formerly the M building), in the large hall on the ground floor.
-The hall is divided into 22 blocks, each with 49 tables and chairs.
-When you enter the building, screens in the lobby display the exact location in the building where your examination will take place.
+Physical exams take place in the Van der Goot Building (formerly the M building), in the large hall on the ground floor.
+The hall is divided into 17 blocks, each with 28 tables and chairs.
+You enter the Van der Goot building through one of the entrances.
+In case there is a queue, everyone must keep 1.5 meters apart.
+Both outside the Van der Goot building , in the hall and in the exam room, you must adhere to the walking lines.

 Examinations at our campus start on fixed times: at 09:30, 13:30, and 18:30.